 6 Add a Bottom Border that Encourages Interaction

 This is a really simple technique that applications like Flyr can help you complete with ease.
 We recommend adding a consistent bottom border that asks for an interaction like a heart, or a laughing face for each answer.
-The screenshot below is a good example!

 7 Create Captivating Thumbnails